186 Hoe Street,

 Located in the northeast London district of Walthamstow.
 Originally on this site had stood the Victoria Picture Theatre, which was purchased by Sydney Bernstein in 1928.
-The Granada Theatre was the second Granada Theatre to be opened in the expanding Granada Theatres chain, and opened on 15th September 1930 with “Splinters”.
+The Granada Theatre was the second Granada Theatre to be opened in the expanding Granada Theatres chain, and opened on 15th September 1930 with Sydney Howard in “Splinters”.
 Designed by Cecil Masey in a Spanish Moorish style, the cinema had a restaurant, located to the left of the entrance over shop units.
 The interior design was by Russian set designer Theodore Komisarjevsky, who went on the design the interiors of many more Granada cinemas.
 The large main foyer is in a Spanish Baroque style with huge mirrors on the walls, and furniture designed especially for the theatre by Komisarjevsky.

 In October 1973, the Granada Theatre was tripled, with 944 seats in the former balcony, using the original projection box and proscenium.
 The two min-cinemas in the rear stalls under the circle each seated 182 and had a new projection box installed.
 The front stalls area became unused, with seating removed.
 The Granada Theatre was given a Grade II Listing by English Heritage on 24th February 1987.

 In January 1989, it was taken over by the Cannon Group and re-named Cannon.
 By July 1995, the Virgin Group had taken over and it was re-branded again.
 ABC took over from 3rd May 1996, and it was re-named ABC.
 In around 2000, the ABC chain was taken over by Odeon Theatres Ltd, and although it retained the ABC name, it was soon closed by Odeon.
 They put a stipulation on any sale of the building, that it could never screen English language films again.